apache/wicket-site/2019/_posts/wicket-9.0.0-M1-released.md

 governments, stores, universities, cities, banks, email providers, and more.
 You can find more about Apache Wicket at https://wicket.apache.org

 This release marks the first milestone of the major release of Wicket 9.
-We use semantic versioning for the development of Wicket, and as such no API breaks are present breaks are present in this release compared to 9.0.0.
+Since Wicket 9 is still in development, backward api compatibility between milestone release is not guaranteed.
+We will continue to use semantic versioning when we will made Wicket 9 final and maintain api compatibility between minor versions of Wicket 9.

 New and noteworthy
 ------------------